a collection of notes on areas of personal interest

 Giovanni Domenico Cassini is remembered for – and his name is associated with – a large variety of astronomical and cartographical initiatives and discoveries as the preceding page on his life and work noted.

-The 53 cm diameter first edition map was published in 1679.
+Note that the map shows the moon upside down, as if it had been observed through an astronomical refractor, and is rotated clockwise by about 30°.
+The 53 cm diameter first edition map was published in 1679 and the illustration was considered to be a fine example of the engraver’s art.
 It was not until 1787 that a second edition was published, identical with the first though with ‘Carte de la Lune…de Jean Dominique Cassini’ added to the bottom rim.
 If the map is compared with a modern map of the moon it will be seen to be remarkably accurate.

 The activities of the Académie des Sciences were very important and King Louis XIV took a keen interest in them.
 Here you may be interested to see an illustration of the presentation by Colbert of the members of the Académie to King Louis.